The Ultimate List of College Student Discounts

 - Or, check out Walmart Family Mobile for amazing unlimited plans, for under $40 a month

-- Sam’s Club – Receive a $15 gift card when you sign up for the Collegiate membership plan Gym Memberships
+- Sam’s Club – Receive discounts for the Collegiate membership plan

 - Planet Fitness – This isn’t exactly a discount, per say, but Planet Fitness offers $10 memberships, which are month-to-month, and includes personal fitness training.
 For 19.99, you get that, plus a ton of extra goodies like massage chair visits, discounted drinks, unlimited guest privileges, and more.